denten-books/plain-text/40-screen.md

 (2011) stands in antithesis to the magical realism of Cyan's *Myst* (1993), the best-selling graphic-adventure PC game of the twentieth century.
-Where the critics lauded the latter for its moody and atmospheric photo-realistic environments, the former embraces the playful, 8-bit, low-fidelity aesthetic of gaming consoles from the 1980s.
+Where the critics lauded the latter for its moody and atmospheric photo-realistic environments, the former embraces the playful, low-bit, low-fidelity aesthetic of gaming consoles from the 1980s.
 The pseudo-pixelated world of Minecraft encourages its inhabitants to experiment with deconstruction, producing cuboid landscapes that foreground discontinuity of form and surface.